urbanjost/M_starpac/README.md

  limits are formed by taking the grand mean plus (and minus) the product of the percentage point of Student's t distribution and the standard deviation of the mean.
-Let k be the number of groups and n be the total number of observations with postitive tag.
+Let k be the number of groups and n be the total number of observations with positive tag.
 Then, the  standard deviation of the mean  is the square root of the variance of the mean formed as follows:

    Model                    Variance                 Variance of     Degrees of